KhronosGroup/glTF/specification/README.md

 The following are intentionally **not** goals for the initial design of glTF:

 * *glTF is not a streaming format.* The binary data in glTF is inherently streamable, and the buffer design allows for fetching data incrementally.
 But there are no other streaming constructs in the format, and no conformance requirements for an implementation to stream data versus downloading it in its entirety before rendering.
-* *glTF is not a container format.* Supporting assets can be encoded within the JSON file as data URIs, allowing for the delivery of the entire asset in a single file.
-However there is no provision for embedding multiple independent files within the same archive/package.
 * *glTF is not intended to be human-readable,* though by virtue of being represented in JSON, it is developer-friendly.

 Version 1.0 of glTF does not define compression for geometry and other rich data.
 However, the design team believes that compression is a very important part of a transmission standard, and there is already work underway to define compression extensions.